-I’ve been making this orzo salad with grilled vegetables for years.
-It’s one of my go-to recipes for BBQ’s and casual dinner parties because it has tons of veggies, making it great for vegetarians and the flavors are delish.
+I’ve been aking this orzo salad recipe with grilled vegetables for years.
+My daughter and niece Tali always ask for it.
+It’s one of my go-to vegetarian recipes for BBQ’s and casual dinner parties.
+The flavors are delish.

 It’s best to use the recipe as a guide, varying the vegetables and seasonings as you like.
 Just keep tasting and adjusting.
 You won’t be disappointed.
-Try serving grilled vegetable orzo with Chili Lime Chicken Wings or Grilled Chicken Burgers with Mango-Avocado Salsa.
-Or on a buffet tables with other salads.
+Try serving vegetable orzo salad with Chili Lime Chicken Wings, Cedar Planked Chicken, Marinated Flank Steak or Grilled Chicken Burgers with Mango-Avocado Salsa.
+Or on a buffet table with other salads.

 Tailor To Your Taste